marcwittke/Backend.Fx/README.md

+# Backend.Fx
-# Backend.Fx - An opinionated backend architecture based on .NET Standard 1.3
+## An opinionated backend architecture based on .NET Standard 1.3
 I am using this class library in three projects now.
 Obeying the Rule of Three I am generalizing most of it now.
 Targetting .NET Standard 1.3 allows you to reference these libraries from .net4.6, .net core 1.0, Xamarin and UWP

-# What does "opinionated" mean?
+## What does "opinionated" mean?
-You are getting prettymuch vendor locked using this architecture.
+You are getting pretty much vendor locked using this architecture.
 Although, in my opinion those vendors are well chosen:

 - My DDD building blocks and some architecture patterns defined as interfaces
   - This means for example to live with int as id value and some ```Entity``` and ```AggregateRoot``` base classes